 The cut-off for all orders is 3 pm.
 Orders placed by 3 pm will be roasted, packed and shipped the following day.
 Orders placed prior to 3 pm on Thursday will ship on Friday.
-Orders placed after 3 pm on Thursday, or on Friday, will ship the following Monday, as we do not roast on the weekend.
+Orders placed after 3 pm on Thursday through Saturday, will ship the following Monday, as we do not roast on the weekend.
 For orders West of the Rockies, we roast and ship from our Los Angeles Roasting Works.
 For orders East of the Rockies, we roast and ship from our Chicago Roasting Works.

 What about your shipping schedule?